newrelic/nri-vsphere/README.md

 ## Building

-If you have the source code and Go toolchain installed, you can build and run the vSphere integration locally.
+If you have downloaded the source code and installed the Go toolchain, you can build and run the vSphere integration locally.

 vSphere data is obtained via a client provided by the `govmomi` package, the official Go wrapper for the VMware API.
 The same package provides a simulator for the virtual center, leveraged to run integration tests.